Our Yoga Teachers

 Linda’s motto is, “Life is too short so live life and enjoy every day”.
 Namaste .

-She attended and graduated with her 200 hundred yoga certification from Liquid Bliss Studio in LBI, under Kevin and Jenn Corey.
-She is also a Reiki Master, a Crystal Practitioner, and plays the Crystal and Tibetan Healing Signing Bowls.
+Angel attended & graduated with her 200hr yoga certification from Liquid Bliss Studio in LBI under Jenn McConnell & Kevin Corey.
+She is also certified in SUP, a Reiki Master, Crystal

-Yoga has changed her life in every in a very positive direction.
-She loves Yoga's healing path.
-As she feels Yoga is healing from the inside out.
-She has found her true self on the mat.
-She feels yoga isn't just about the asanas it is about finding your true Divine Essence.
+Her yoga journey has changed her life in a very positive direction.
+She loves Yogas healing path.
+As Yoga has healed her inside & out!
+She has found her true true self on the mat.
+Feeling Yoga isn’t just about the asanas, it’s about finding your true divine essence!

 “Yoga has been a catalyst to my own personal growth, enabling me to grow in ways I never would have expected and make space for more acceptance, love and compassion in my life.
 I believe that students at any level can excel in yoga, that every unique practice can bring that yogi to a place of better understanding of their body, mind and spirit.”